 1/2 cup melted bacon grease (some also add a few bacon bits)

 2 tablespoons onion juice

 1/8 teaspoon hot red pepper sauce

-Place all ingredients in top of double boiler over simmering water.
+Place all ingredients in top of a double boiler over simmering water.
 Stir occasionally until melted and smooth.
 The mixture will look coarse in texture.
-Mix with a mixer, food processor or blender until smooth.
+Mix with a mixer, food processor, or blender until smooth.
 Serve with melba toast or favorite hearty crackers.
 Refrigerate or freeze.

 Marshall Michigan Inspired New Zebedee in the book “The House With a Clock in Its Walls”

 If you’re in Marshall for a visit, it’s worth spending a few minutes walking through the historic town.
 Marshall inspired author John Bellairs to create the fictional town of New Zebedee for this children’s book “The House With a Clock in Its Walls.”
 It is considered a milestone in Gothic mysteries that was published in 1973.